alterNERDtive/VoiceAttack-profiles/README.md

 they do.

-E.g.  if you want to create a custom `((EDDI Message sent))` handler in your profile, you will have to make it excute the `EliteDangerous.EDDI Message sent`, `RatAttack.EDDI Message sent` and `SealAttack.EDDI Message sent` commands.
+E.g.  if you want to create a custom `((EDDI Message sent))` handler in your profile, you will have to make it excute the `EliteDangerous.EDDI Message sent` and `RatAttack.EDDI Message sent` commands.
 Otherwise stuff _will_ break.

 If you have no idea what the previous two paragraphs were about, you can most likely just ignore them.